Skip to main content

 Phase Two: Scaled Testing

-Phase Three: National Rollout with Choice
+Phase Three: National Rollout with Real Choice

-🔸 Why This Is the Only Realistic Path Forward
+Why This Is the Only Realistic Path Forward

-We will never get the votes to nationalize the healthcare system overnight.
-But a measured, phased, tested approach?
-One rooted in local success and real numbers?
-That’s a conversation we can have across the aisle.
-And if we do this right—if we prove it works—Republicans won’t need to be forced.
-Their own voters will be asking for it.
+But a measured, phased, evidence based approach rooted in local success and transparent data?
+That is a conversation we can have across the aisle.
+That is a bill that can build momentum.
+And if we do this right if we prove it works in Pennsylvania, and then in five more regions, and then nationally Republicans will not need to be forced.
+Their own constituents will be demanding it.

 Universal Healthcare Innovation and Pilot Act (UHIPA) — Phase One

-“Universal Healthcare Innovation and Pilot Act of 2025.”
+This Act shall be known as the "Universal Healthcare Innovation and Pilot Act of 2025."

 The purpose of this Act is to: